 - Editing Canadian English, Second Edition, by the Editors' Association of Canada (Macfarlane Walter & Ross, 2000)

 - The Elements of Style, Fourth Edition, by William Strunk, Jr., and E. B. White (Longman, 1999)

 - Editors on Editing, Revised Third Edition, by Gerald Gross (Grove Press, 1993)

 - Line by Line: How to Edit Your Own Writing, by Claire Kehrwald Cook (Houghton Mifflin Harcourt, 1986)

-- Review all of the books you plan to use during the test, and study at least one of the style guides in depth.
+- Review all of the books you plan to use during the ex, and study at least one of the style guides in depth.
 For proofreading, copy editing, or structural editing, you are allowed to bring one dictionary, Editing Canadian English, and up to three style guides.
 For stylistic editing, you are allowed to bring one dictionary, Editing Canadian English, and either two style guides and a thesaurus or three style guides.
 You may want to add tabs or sticky notes to sections you refer to regularly.
 Examples of style guides include:

 - The Chicago Manual of Style

 - The Canadian Press Stylebook and its companion, CP Caps & Spelling (together, these count as one style guide)

 - Publication Manual of the American Psychological Association

 - MLA Handbook for Writers of Research Papers